happy0412/qe-todolist/Test Deliverables/Bug Report/README.md

 <h1>Steps to Reproduce</h1>
 Clicked the update button without entering any information in the Update Value text area
 <h1>Expected Results</h1>
-An error message should be displayed if the user submits empty text area.
+An error message should be displayed if the user updates empty text area.
 <h1>Actual Results</h1>
 The is no error message if the user clicks the Update button without entering information in              the Update Value text field.